 Students who cannot test under standard conditions should request special testing accommodations.

 The Texas Success Initiative (TSI) is a state-mandated program that applies to all students enrolling in Texas public colleges and universities for the first-time beginning the first class day of fall 2013.
 Students are required to take the TSI assessment to demonstrate college readiness, if they are not exempt.
 The exemptions include: achieving at or above the state exemption scores on ACT, SAT, TAKS, or STARR End of Course (EOC), earned an associate or baccalaureate degree, completed college-level coursework at a private or independent institution of higher education or an accredited out-of-state institution of higher education.
-For additional exemptions refer to the “Admissions” section of this bulletin.
+For additional exemptions refer to the “Admissions” section of this catalog.

 The TSI Assessment is an instructional program designed to enhance the success of students in college-level courses.
 The program promotes the early diagnosis of basic skills in reading, mathematics (algebra & statistics), and writing, and mandates programs to ensure the success of students in higher education.